scylladb/scylladb/docs/operating-scylla/security/generate-certificate.rst

 * :code:`db.crt` - PEM format certificate for the `db.key` signed by the `cadb.pem` and used by database node.
 * :code:`cadb.pem` - PEM format signing identity that can be used as a trust store.
 Use it to sign client certificates that will connect to the database nodes.

-Place the files in a directory of your choice and make sure you set permissions so your Scylla instance can read them.
+Place the files in a directory of your choice and make sure you set permissions so your ScyllaDB instance can read them.
 Then update the server/client configuration to reference them.

-When restarting Scylla with the new configuration, you should see the following messages in the log:
+When restarting ScyllaDB with the new configuration, you should see the following messages in the log:

 When node-to-node encryption is active: